foliant-docs/docs/src/tutorials/api.md

     Project "OpenAPI docs" created in openapi-docs
 ```

 In the output Foliant informs us that the project was created in a new folder `openapi-docs`.
-Now let's copy your OpenAPI spec file to this folder:
+Let's copy your OpenAPI spec file into this folder:

 ```shell
 cp ~/Downloads/my_api.yaml ~/projects/openapi-docs
 ```

-In the end you will get the following directory structure:
+In the end you should get the following directory structure:

 ```
 └── openapi-docs